sumleo/djinn-agent/README.md

 ---

-> Djinn-Agent is your companion for effortlessly harnessing the power of Claude’s computer-use capabilities.
-Whether you're automating tasks, developing AI workflows, or exploring new applications, Djinn-Agent is here to make it simple and efficient.
+> Djinn-Agent is your companion for harnessing the power of Claude’s computer-use capabilities directly from the terminal.
+With a focus on terminal-only operations, Djinn-Agent is perfect for automating tasks, developing AI workflows, and enhancing productivity through the command line.